 Kara: Oh I heard you say that.
 For what exactly?

 Dr. Stewart: For autophagy discovery.
-Yeah, it was Dr. Ohsumi from Japan.
-And basically autophagy involves the ability of cells to actually keep themselves clean.
+Yeah, it was Dr. Yoshinori Ohsumi from Japan and basically autophagy involves the ability of cells to actually keep themselves clean.
 So I like to think of cells as being small cities.
 And inside of a city everybody is going everywhere and people are driving different places, and that's exactly what goes on inside of a cell.
 We've got all kinds of things going on at once.
 And let's just imagine that we all produce trash.

 Kara: Okay, we do.